Edward Alfred Cyncoski

 1943

-World War II: After eight days of brutal house-to-house fighting, the Battle of Ortona concludes with the victory of the 1st Canadian Infantry Division over the German 1st Parachute Division and the capture of the Italian town of Ortona.
+World War II: The Battle of Stalingrad comes to an end when Soviet troops accept the surrender of the last German troops in the city.
 World War II, also known as the Second World War, was a global war that lasted from 1939 to 1945, although conflicts reflecting the ideological clash between what would become the Allied and Axis blocs began earlier.
 The vast majority of the world's countries—including all of the great powers—eventually formed two opposing military alliances: the Allies and the Axis.
 It was the most global war in history; it directly involved more than 100 million people from over 30 countries.
 In a state of total war, the major participants threw their entire economic, industrial, and scientific capabilities behind the war effort, blurring the distinction between civilian and military resources.
 World War II was the deadliest conflict in human history, marked by 50 to 85 million fatalities, most of whom were civilians in the Soviet Union and China.
 It included massacres, the genocide of the Holocaust, strategic bombing, premeditated death from starvation and disease and the only use of nuclear weapons in war.
-World War II: After eight days of brutal house-to-house fighting, the Battle of Ortona concludes with the victory of the 1st Canadian Infantry Division over the German 1st Parachute Division and the capture of the Italian town of Ortona.
+World War II: The Battle of Stalingrad comes to an end when Soviet troops accept the surrender of the last German troops in the city.
 World War II, also known as the Second World War, was a global war that lasted from 1939 to 1945, although conflicts reflecting the ideological clash between what would become the Allied and Axis blocs began earlier.
 The vast majority of the world's countries—including all of the great powers—eventually formed two opposing military alliances: the Allies and the Axis.
 It was the most global war in history; it directly involved more than 100 million people from over 30 countries.
 In a state of total war, the major participants threw their entire economic, industrial, and scientific capabilities behind the war effort, blurring the distinction between civilian and military resources.
 World War II was the deadliest conflict in human history, marked by 50 to 85 million fatalities, most of whom were civilians in the Soviet Union and China.
 It included massacres, the genocide of the Holocaust, strategic bombing, premeditated death from starvation and disease and the only use of nuclear weapons in war.

 launch